-The District has selected The Variable Annuity Life Insurance Company (VALIC) to administer its LOSAP program.
+The District has Lincoln Financial Group, its agent, to administer its LOSAP program.
 Contributions by the district to this program have been made each year since its inception.
-The amount of contributions for 2013 and 2012 was \$59,539 and \$46,740, respectively.
+The amount of contributions for 2014 and 2013 was \$39,648 and \$59,539, respectively.
 The contribution is made out of the District's reserve for LOSAP.
-In 2012, the District canceled \$50,000 in this account due to excess.
 Since this plan is administered by an outside insurance company, it was not made part of this audit.
 Details of this program can be obtained from Borough of Englishtown Fire District No. 1 upon request.